theoriginalgrasshopper/DSKTPMvingImgs/README.md

 # DSKTPMvingImgs
-A simple application made to display transparent and not GIFs on your desktop
+A simple application made with pyqt to display transparent and not GIFs on your desktop

 USAGE: